klumw/copper-examples/README.md

 Example projects
 ----------------
-- Copper-starter project is a simple setup to test some core functionality.
+- ***copper-starter*** project is a simple setup to test some core functionality.
 It has a simplistic workflow to show the basic working of copper engine.

-- Copper-full project provides Copper-GUI and a REST based mock-server to run more realistic tests against copper-engine.
+- ***copper-full*** project provides Copper-GUI and a REST based mock-server to run more realistic tests against copper-engine.

-- Copper-influxdb shows how to add a time-series database to collect key parameter over time.
+- ***copper-influxdb*** shows how to add a time-series database to collect metrics.
-In this example the Chronograf GUI is used to visualize the metrics.
+In this example Chronograf GUI is used to visualize the metrics.

-- Copper-prometheus shows how to add the prometheus time-series database to collect key parameter over time.
+- ***copper-prometheus*** shows how to add the prometheus time-series database to collect metrics.
-In this example the Grafana GUI is used to visualize the metrics.
+In this example Grafana GUI is used to visualize the metrics.

+- ***copper-kubernetes*** shows how to setup the copper-full example using Kubernetes

 Detailed project instructions can be found in the README files under the corresponding project dir.